-To break free from the fossil fuel - infinite growth - feedback loop, we must transition towards localized systems of production, exchange and organization which bypass debt based money.
+To break free from the fossil fuel - infinite growth - feedback loop, we must transition towards localized systems of production, exchange and organization which bypass debt-based money, and minimize dependence on oil.
 We can refer to this principle as Local Resilience.

 Local resilience is an abstract goal.
-Moving towards that goal will require approaching numerous fields from a new angle.
+Moving towards that goal will require approaching numerous fields from new angles.

 Cities and highways are currently designed with automobiles in mind.
 Food production, industry and office complexes positioned farther and farther away from suburban sprawl.
 Vast swaths of land in between lie vacant, unproductive and inhospitable.

 To reverse this trend, food production must be brought closer to residential centers, gardens planted close to homes, radiating outward along pathways.
 Yards designed to produce food rather than grass.

 Companion planting, water, slope and soil management can extend the space available for food production, minimize the need for external inputs, and reduce flooding, landslides and other natural disasters.
 Organic matter is treated as a resource to be integrated back into the soil rather than as waste to be disposed of.
 We can refer to this approach as Permaculture.